Skip to content

 Plaza de Armas

 The Plaza de Armas is the heart of the old town.
 Colonial arcades, churches, restaurants, and a lot of activity make the square the best starting point.
-Sitting here, one quickly understands that Cusco is not a silent museum city.
+Sitting here, you quickly understand that Cusco is not a silent museum city.

 Cusco Cathedral

-The Cathedral is one of the city's most important colonial buildings.
-It stands in a central square that already had political and religious significance before the Spanish era.
+The Cathedral is one of the most important colonial buildings in the city.
+It stands on a central square that already had political and religious significance before the Spanish era.

 Qorikancha and Santo Domingo

 Qorikancha was the Inca Sun Temple.
-The Spanish church of Santo Domingo was later built on its walls.
-The site clearly demonstrates how colonial architecture was built upon Inca masonry.
+The Spanish church Santo Domingo was later built on its walls.
+The site clearly shows how colonial architecture was built upon Inca masonry.

 San Blas

-San Blas is located above the city center and is known for its narrow streets, workshops, small squares, and viewpoints.
-The climb is short, but quite conversational at Cusco's altitude.
+San Blas is located above the center and is known for its narrow streets, workshops, small squares, and viewpoints.
+The climb is short, but at Cusco's altitude, quite conversational.

 Twelve-Angled Stone

-The famous twelve-angled stone in Calle Hatun Rumiyoc showcases the precision of Inca stonework.
-It is a small detail, but a powerful symbol of technical accuracy.
+The famous twelve-angled stone in Calle Hatun Rumiyoc demonstrates the precision of Inca stonework.
+It is a small detail but a strong symbol of technical accuracy.

 San Pedro Market

-San Pedro Market combines everyday life, cuisine, and tourist curiosity.
-Fruit, juices, bread, soups, Andean products, and small food stalls make it a good place for a first culinary impression.
+San Pedro Market combines daily life, cuisine, and tourist curiosity.
+Fruits, juices, bread, soups, Andean products, and small food stalls make it a good place for a first culinary impression.

 Sacsayhuamán

 Sacsayhuamán is located above the city.
 The complex is known for its massive zigzag walls and large stone blocks.
-It is included in the Boleto Turístico del Cusco, Circuito I.
+It is part of the Boleto Turístico del Cusco, Circuito I.

 Qenqo, Puka Pukara, and Tambomachay

-These sites are also located above or outside the city center.
+These sites are also located above or outside the center.
 They are often combined with Sacsayhuamán.
-Together, they demonstrate various aspects of cult, control, water, and road systems.
+Together, they show various aspects of cult, control, water, and road systems.

 Excursions around Cusco